IntelSmartEdge/docs/experience-kits/developer-experience-kit.md

 Building blocks provide specific functionality in the platform you'll deploy.
 Each experience kit installs a set of building blocks as part of deployment.
 You can use additional building blocks to customize your platform, or develop your own custom solution by combining building blocks.

-The Developer Experience Kit includes the following building blocks:
+The Developer Experience Kit installs Kubernetes and the following building blocks:

 | Building Block | Functionality     |
 | :------------- | :------------- |